jagchat/web-ui/vue-js/02-Vue Instance/02-Data fn, Components, Template/app01/README.md

 # app01

-> How to define components, data and template in Vue instance and access data from root component (using $parent)
+> How to define components, data function and template in Vue instance and access data from root component (using $parent)

 ## Build Setup